 Linen makes a perfect alternative to microfiber travel towels because it’s lightweight and naturally anti-microbial.

-Compared to microfiber or cotton towels, they’re less likely to start smelling after regular use (but sorry, you do still have to wash and thoroughly dry ANY travel towel).
+Compared to microfiber or cotton towels, they’re less likely to start smelling after regular use (but sorry, you do still have to wash and thoroughly dry ANY towel).

-Green Foster’s linen bath towels come in a nice variety of colors, and they’re just the right size for travel, making them one of the best travel towels for those looking for a natural alternative.
+These linen bath towels come in a nice variety of colors, and they’re just the right size for travel, making them one of the best travel towels for those looking for a natural alternative.

-Keep in mind that linen and other alternatives to microfiber travel towels will take a little longer to dry.
+Keep in mind that linen and other alternatives to microfiber will take a little longer to dry.
 They’re best for situations where you can hang the towel to dry outside or in a well ventilated area.

 Linen can also take a little time to break in and soften, so we recommend washing your new linen towel regularly with other loads of laundry before you leave.
 Waffle weave linen will start out softer, and is a little more absorbent, but it’s also bulkier.